usamaa9/VendingMachine/README.md

 # Vending Machine

 A .NET console application for a virtual vending machine.
+Implemented using the CQRS pattern with MediatR.

 ## Usage

-### dotnet
+If you have docker installed then in the root directory you can run the following command in the terminal: `docker compose run app`.
+After the image has finished building the application will start in the same terminal.

-To run the app simply run the `run.bat` script.
+Otherwise, to start the app, run the `app.bat` script.
 It assumes you have all the platform dependencies installed.

-### docker

-If you have docker installed then in the root directory you can run the following command: `docker compose up -d`.